-Response: The District does not reconcile deposits to the general ledger.
+Response: There are no cash collections; the contract accountant reconciles deposits to the general ledger.

 6. Inquire of management that all employees who have access to cash are covered by a bond or insurance policy for theft.

 Response: No cash is collected.